-Here, we use information on local construction costs, labor rates and other factors to ascertain how much it would cost to replace the property being appraised.
-This estimate usually sets the upper limit on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where the appraiser analyzes information on local construction costs, the cost of labor and other factors to determine how much it would cost to replace the property being appraised.
+This value often sets the upper limit on what a property would sell for.
+It's also the least used predictor of value.

 Analyzing Comparable Sales